Callville Bay

 Callville Bay is a waterway on the northwestern side of Lake Mead in the U.S. state of Nevada.
 It has a marina and camping resort.
 Situated east of Las Vegas and upstream from Las Vegas Bay, it lies within the Lake Mead National Recreation Area, which was established in 1935.
 Its name derives from the settlement of Callville which was established in 1865 by Anson Call under a directive led by Brigham Young.
 Though the settlement was abandoned in 1869, and submerged under Lake Mead when the Colorado River was dammed, Callville Bay retained the name.

 History

 The bay derives its name from the permanent settlement of Callville, known alternately as Call's Landing, Call's Fort, and Old Callville.
-The settlement, containing residences, a warehouse, and irrigation systems, was established in December 2, 1864 by Anson Call, James Whitmore, A. M. Cannon, Jacob Hamblin and son, under a directive to Call by Brigham Young.
+The settlement, containing residences, a warehouse, and irrigation systems, was established on December 2, 1864, by Anson Call, James Whitmore, A. M. Cannon, Jacob Hamblin and son, under a directive to Call by Brigham Young.
 The steamboat port of Callville was used for shipping freight to Salt Lake City.
 The bay was formed and the settlement was submerged after the Colorado River was dammed to form Lake Mead.